ellaliws/Recipes/README.md

 - Our final model consistently scores over 0.9 R^2 in the test dataset, which is a huge improvement over the baseline model’s 0.5 R^2.

 ## Fairness Analysis
+### Choice of groups:
+recipes submitted before 2010 and recipes submitted on and after 2010
+Question: does my model perform differently for recipes submitted before 2010 and recipes submitted on and after 2010?
+Null Hypothesis: Our model is fair.
+Its performance for recipes submitted before and after 2010 is roughly the same, and any differences are due to random chance.
+Alternative hypothesis: Our model is unfair, Its performance for recipes submitted before and after 2010 is different.

+### Evaluation Metric
+We decided to use the absolute difference in R^2 as a metric.
+Since we conduct a two-sided test ( our alternative hypothesis is simply about whether two distributions are different.
+We use R^2 because we built a regression model.

+### Permutation Test
+To see difference in two distributions, we perform a permutation test.
+We choose a significane level of 0.05.
+To start with, we train test split and train our model with the train data.
+Then we separate the test data into two groups and obtain the observed absolute difference of R^2 between the two groups We repeatedly shuffle the test data and obtain a list of differences in R^2 between the two groups.
+Calculate the p-value by comparing the list to our observed value.
+Got a large p-value of 0.5, which is greater than our significance level.
+We fail to reject the null hypothesis.
+Hence, we conclude that it seems like our model is fair.